SOS Children's Village Lefkosa

 Playing football! (photo: SOS archives)

-SOS Children's Villages supports the local community through the family strengthening programme.
+SOS Children's Villages supports the local community through the family strengthening program.
 It is run in conjunction with the local social welfare service and in collaboration with other agencies in the area.
 It provides children with access to essential educational, nutritional and health support.
 Families are encouraged to build their capacity to protect and care for their children by taking part in workshops on income generation and parenting skills.

 The community is also supported so that vulnerable children and their families can continue to live together.
-As families become self-reliant, they may choose to leave the programme, thus allowing new families to seek assistance.
+As families become self-reliant, they may choose to leave the program, thus allowing new families to seek assistance.
 When children can no longer be cared for by their parents, they can find a loving home in one of the eleven SOS families, where they live with their brothers and sisters and are cared for by an SOS mother.

 The SOS Kindergarten provides day care for up to 75 children.
-In Lefkosa, there is a high prevalence of "working poor", that is people who, in spite of having a job, live below the nationally-established poverty line.
+In Lefkosa, there is a high prevalence of "working under pressured", that is people who, in spite of having a job, live below the nationally-established poverty line.
 The provision of good-quality and affordable childcare is particularly valued by these parents who can go to work knowing that their children are being cared for by professionals.